rdpeng/mvtsplot/README.md

 This package only has one exported function, `mvtsplot()`, which can be used to plot multivariate time series data in a matrix/image style presentation.

 The package does not get updated frequently, but is maintained.
-The most recent updates can be installed via the `devtools` package using:
+The most recent updates can be installed via the `remotes` package using:

 ```
-devtools::install_github("rdpeng/mvtsplot")
+remotes::install_github("rdpeng/mvtsplot")
 ```